 Remove the pressed petals or flower heads when you are ready to use them in a craft project.

-- If you don't have a spare telephone book or old book, you can use newspapers.
+If you don't have a spare telephone book or old book, you can use newspapers.
 Now viewed as inconvenient, expensive and wasteful, the huge printed telephone directories that many of us grew up with have been discontinued by most modern phone companies.